-Clinical trials are scientific studies that are designed to assess how well new treatments (that have already been studied in the laboratory) work in real-life situations.
+Clinical trials are scientific studies that assess how well new treatments (that have already been studied in the laboratory) work in real-life situations.
 Clinical trials are the way cancer researchers examine how effective a new agent, a new combination of drugs, or new therapy is in a particular patient group, whether it works better than current standard treatments, or causes fewer, less toxic side effects.

 The need for new treatments for metastatic breast cancer remains urgent.
 Current therapies may extend survival in some patients, but eventually, they stop working and the cancer progresses.